steveharoz/open-access-vis/README.md

 ## URLs:

 * URLs on an open access repository are prioritized for longevity.
-* White-listed open access repositories are in the `OADomains` variable in [load.js](load.js).
-Let me know if others should be added
+* White-listed open access repositories are in the `OADomains` variable in [js/load.js](js/load.js#L10).
+Let me know if others should be added.

 ## Adding or modifying the data: